Why Do Ankles Swell in Hot Weather? Prevention and Treatment

 - If your job forces you to stand or sit for long periods of time, try to take a regular "walking break."
 Changing to a project that involves moving around could prove to be helpful.

 If you suffer from swollen ankles in the heat, check your food labels for hidden sodium.
 If you are at all worried about the swelling, make an appointment to go and see your doctor.
 Please do note that I am neither a doctor nor a medic.
 My articles are soley for advice and you should seek immediate medical attention if you are in anyway worried about your health.

 Easy Tricks to Relieve Swollen Ankles

-Although I have no medical training I like to write about problems and solutions to health issues I am familiar with, and I do research my topics thoroughly before writing about them.
-This should in no way influence your judgement and if you are worried about anything to do with your health and well being my hubs are not meant to be a substitute for visiting you GP or health professional.
+Although I have no medical training, I like to write about problems and solutions to health issues I am familiar with, and I do research my topics thoroughly before writing about them.
+This should in no way influence your judgement, and if you are worried about anything to do with your health and well-being, my articles are not meant to be a substitute for visiting your GP or health professional.